Listen to the podcast

 You may want to read:

+Typically, after a long holiday season and the approach of another new year, the fitness centers in your community fill up as people take the plunge and make a pledge to fight the battle of the bulge.
 The reason this resolution is so typical is that many people have a problem with their weight.
 Losing weight and taking better care of your body is an excellent idea, as well as a biblical one, so let me go ahead and get these verses out-of-the-way since you’re anticipating them anyway.

 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
-So glorify God in your body. – 1 Corinthians 6:19-20
+So glorify God in your body (1 Corinthians 6:19-20).

-So, whether you eat or drink, or whatever you do, do all to the glory of God. – 1 Corinthians 10:31
+So, whether you eat or drink, or whatever you do, do all to the glory of God (1 Corinthians 10:31).

 These are great verses, and I am sure they are not new to you.
 Perhaps you have read them, but you are still battling the bulge.
 May I be honest?
 Sometimes the Word of God comes across as a book of black letters on white pages—especially if you do not approach the Bible biblically.